 Grade 3 Guitar Sight Reading Exercise

-Try this free guitar sight reading exercise to get a sense of what you can expect in grade 3.
+Try this free guitar sight reading piece to get a sense of what you can expect in grade 3.

 Tips for Grade 3 Guitar Sight Reading

-- Take 30 seconds to look over the exercise before you attempt to sight read it
+- Take 30 seconds to look over the piece before you attempt to sight read it

 - Once you've started, keep going no matter what – learning not to stop even when you make a mistake is one of the most important skills in guitar sight reading